robinhood/faust/docs/userguide/models.rst

 In Faust we use models to:

-- Describing the data used in streams (topic keys and values).
+- Describe the data used in streams (topic keys and values).
 - HTTP requests (POST data).

 For example here's a topic where both keys and values are points: